One of the reasons small business owners often work hard, for too little reward, is that they confuse skills with strategy.

-- They may know how to set up a Twitter or Facebook account, but lack the strategy to transfer their time and effort, into bankable results.
+- They may know how to set up a Twitter or Linkedin account, but they lack the strategy to transfer their time and effort, into bankable results.

 Here’s the thing: Very, very few small business owners have an effective strategy for any of their marketing.
 They simply copy what they see others doing – even though the people they copy are equally baffled and are also following what THEY see others doing.